 - 1. The thesis project is an individual project. - 2.
 The thesis project is assessed by a thesis committee. - 3.
 This committee shall consist of at least two members: a coach and a co-reader.
 The composition of the committee should furthermore meet the following criteria: - a.
 The members of the thesis committee need to have the authority to examine; - b.
 In particular, in case persons other than members of the academic staff seek to become member of a thesis committee, these persons need to obtain special disposition as examiner from the Examination Board.
 To this purpose, the thesis coordinator or the student in question should lodge a request with the Examination Board; - c.
 The thesis committee should be capable to assess the thesis in an objective, independent, and professional manner.
-Therefore there may be no hierarchical relations between coach and co-reader (e.g. (co)promotor and PhD student ('assistent in opleiding'), job appraisee and job appraisor ('afstemmingshoogleraar').
-Coach and co-reader may be member of the same Master Programme, if to the judgement of the Examination Board the Master Programme has sufficiently guaranteed an objective and independent assessment; - d.
+Therefore there may be no hierarchical relations between coach and co-reader (e.g. (co)promotor and PhD student ('assistent in opleiding'), job appraisee and job appraisor ('afstemmingshoogleraar'); - d.
 The coach shall have principal responsibility for the coaching and activities relating to the thesis.
-The co-reader shall offer advice at critical times during the thesis project (for example evaluating the final thesis proposal, the research design, approval of the thesis): - e.
-The coach and co-reader jointly give an endorsement to a student for applying for admission to the thesis defence on the basis of the thesis report at hand. - The assessment of the thesis project is based on the thesis report and the oral thesis defence in front of the thesis committee. - The thesis committee shall assess the thesis project immediately after the defence in compliance with article 5.2.
+The co-reader shall offer advice at critical times during the thesis project (for example evaluating the final thesis proposal, the research design, approval of the thesis); - e.
+The coach and co-reader jointly give an endorsement to a student for applying for admission to the thesis defence on the basis of the thesis report at hand. - .
+The assessment of the thesis project is based on the thesis report and the oral thesis defence in front of the thesis committee. - The thesis committee shall assess the thesis project immediately after the defence in compliance with article 5.2.
 The assessment is based on the assessment matrix.
-The assessment matrix must be filled in by the thesis committee.
+The assessment matrix must be filled in by the thesis committee within three working days after the oral defence.
 The assessment shall be unanimous.
 All members of the thesis committee should take part in the assessment.
-In case one of the members is unexpectedly unable to attend the assessment, the department involved will provide for replacement.

-5. At a student's request the Examination Board may derogate from the provisions of the foregoing paragraphs of Article 5.1 with the exception of the provisions under 5.1.3.b.
+In case one of the members is unexpectedly unable to attend the assessment, the department involved will provide for replacement. - 5.
+At a student's request the Examination Board may derogate from the provisions of the foregoing paragraphs of Article 5.1 with the exception of the provisions under 5.1.3.b.